 Santa Monica Pier and 3rd Street Promenade: Only a few miles west of the UCLA campus, you will find great shopping in a beautiful beach-side promenade, restaurants, sand and surf, and a boardwalk pier of good old-fashioned rides and games.

 Griffith Park and Observatory: For those who like the outdoors, astronomy, or simply an amazing view of the city, Griffith Park features hiking trails and picnic areas, views of the city and the Hollywood sign, and a world-famous observatory at the top with an accompanying museum.

 La Brea Tar Pits and the Page Museum: Located in Mid-City, the La Brea Tar Pits is a registered National Natural Landmark and home to live tar pits where creatures of all kinds have been preserved over the last thousands of years.
 Also located next to the Los Angeles County Museum of Art (LACMA).

 Hollywood Boulevard: Take a walk or drive down Hollywood Boulevard to get a great view of the Hollywood sign, see the hundreds of stars of the Walk of Fame, stop by the famous TCL Chinese Theatres and take in the sights and sounds of the tourist center of LA.

-LA Live and Downtown LA: LA Live is the new center of an up-and-coming downtown Los Angeles, home to restaurants, clubs, theaters and (at the center of LA Live) the Staples Center.
-A night out in downtown may be a bit pricey, but definitely an experience.
+LA Live and Downtown LA: LA Live is home to restaurants, clubs, theaters and (at the center of LA Live) the Crypto.com Arena.
+A night out in Downtown may be a bit pricey, but definitely an experience.

 Beaches: Make sure to hit the quirky and vibrant Venice Beach at least once, but your Bruin can hang with other Angelenos at beaches up and down the coast.
 Some of the more popular beaches include Santa Monica, Manhattan, Hermosa and a few in Malibu.